Cat coat genetics: Golden series

-If a cat has the wide band trait but no silver melanin inhibitor, the band will be golden instead of silver.
-These cats are known as golden tabbies, or in Siberian cats sunshine tabbies.
-The golden color is caused by the CORIN gene.
+If a cat has the wide-band trait but no silver melanin inhibitor, the band will be golden instead of silver.
+These cats are known as golden tabbies, or in Siberian cats as sunshine tabbies.
+The golden colour is caused by the CORIN gene.
 Shaded golden and tipped golden are also possible, in the same hair length distribution as the silver-gene.
-However, there is no golden smoke, because the combination of wide band and nonagouti simply produces a solid cat.
+However, there is no golden smoke, because the combination of wide-band and non-agouti simply produces a solid cat.

-Tipped or shaded cats
+Wide-band expression

 The genetics involved in producing the ideal tabby, tipped, shaded, or smoke cat is complex.
 Not only are there many interacting genes, but genes sometimes do not express themselves fully, or conflict with one another.
-For example, the silver melanin inhibitor gene in some instances does not block pigment, resulting in a grayer undercoat, or in tarnishing (yellowish or rusty fur).
-The grayer undercoat is considered less desirable to fanciers.
+For example, the silver melanin inhibitor gene in some instances does not block pigment, resulting in a greyer undercoat, or in tarnishing (yellowish or rusty fur).
+The greyer undercoat is considered less desirable to fanciers.

 Likewise, poorly-expressed non-agouti or over-expression of melanin inhibitor will cause a pale, washed out black smoke.
-Various polygenes (sets of related genes), epigenetic factors, or modifier genes, as yet unidentified, are believed to result in different phenotypes of coloration, some deemed more desirable than others by fanciers.
+Various polygenes (sets of related genes), epigenetic factors, or modifier genes, as yet unidentified, are believed to result in different phenotypes of colouration, some deemed more desirable than others by fanciers.

 The genetic influences on tipped or shaded cats are: